feathersui/feathersui-website/docs/as3-starling/alert.md

 Pass in a [`starling.text.TextFormat`](http://doc.starling-framework.org/current/starling/text/TextFormat.html) object, which will work with any type of [text renderer](./text-renderers.md).

 The font styles of the alert's title may be customized on the alert's `Header` component.
-See [How to use the Feathers `Header` component](./header.md) for details.
+See [How to use the `Header` component](./header.md) for details.

 The font styles of the alert's buttons may be customized through the alert's `ButtonGroup` component.
-See [How to use the Feathers `ButtonGroup` component](./button-group.md) for details.
+See [How to use the `ButtonGroup` component](./button-group.md) for details.

 ### Background skin